-PaaS is the new king.
-Jim Deters, founder of the education company Galvanize probably gave the best explanation for this: “Two guys in a Starbucks can have access to the same computing power as a Fortune 500 company”.
+Jim Deters, founder of the education company Galvanize probably gave the best explanation for PaaS solutions: “Two guys in a Starbucks can have access to the same computing power as a Fortune 500 company”.

-‘Platform as a Service’ (PaaS), i.e., a cloud computing model makes a big difference to the developers, who only need to bring their code and data.
-The PaaS provider handles the rest.
 The promise of PaaS reflects in the projected growth of this market.
-From US $ 0.7 billion in 2012, the PaaS revenue is expected to grow to US $ 47.8 billion in 2026, as this Statista report shows.
+From $0.7 billion back in 2012, the PaaS revenue is expected to grow to $47.8 billion by 2026, as this Statista report shows.

 What is cloud computing?

 Before we delve into discussing the best platform as a service companies, let’s briefly understand what cloud computing is, for a PaaS platform is a variant of cloud computing.
 Cloud computing is delivering computing services over the Internet.

 These computing services may include infrastructure, networking, storage, databases, software, analytics, and easy tools to integrate with 3rd party services.
 Read “What is cloud computing?” for more information.